gighive/gighive/docs/README.md

 # 2. Provision infrastructure
 ./2bootstrap.sh

-..part of ./2bootstrap.sh will be running ansible .. cd $GIGHIVE_HOME;ansible-playbook -i ansible/inventories/inventory_azure.yml \
- ansible/playbooks/site.yml
+- watch for the prompts to..
+.. apply Terraform plan
+.. update the ansible inventory file and finally,
+.. run the ansible_playbook

-# 3. If you're finished, delete all resources in Azure
+# 3. If you're finished with the VM, delete all resources in Azure
 cd $GIGHIVE_HOME;./3deleteAll.sh
 ```